Diarde/DIARDE/README.md

 * DIARDEAdmin: a web app, designed to manage the system from a desktop computer.
 The admin tool is created with Angular 2+.
 * DIARDETool: the central component of DIARDE, a graphical web-app created with Angular 2+.
 Used to extract room geometries.
 * DIARDEWebApp: an web app for the smartphone where users can upload room photos and view 3-D models and floorplans.
-* DIARDEStecktup: a plugin to load the room models into sktechup.
+* DIARDESkecktUp: a plugin to load the room models into sktechup.
-* DIARDEFordXF: A tool to generate a dxf file for room models.
+* DIARDEForDXF: A tool to generate a dxf file for room models.
+* DIARDEForAndroid:

 DIARDE Legacy code:

 * DIARDEKotlinPort: a kotlin port of DIARDE tool. deprecated
+* DIARDEForAutoCAD:
-* DIARDE
+*
 # Sure, I understand the concept but can you fill me in with some key ideas and technology used?

 Giving you some details of the solution probably is not the easiest task and we have decided to give further detail